Telephone interpreter & remote interpreter solutions

 Remote interpreter solutions can also be used in conference interpreting with the right set-up, but please liaise with your equpipment provider to ensure they can work with this approach – many are not able to do so.

-A telephone interpreter is the most commonly requested remote format, but other solutions include Skype, WhatsApp, Zoom and more.
+A telephone interpreter is the most commonly requested remote format, but other solutions include Skype, WhatsApp, Zoom, Teams and more.
 Dedicated conferencing systems also exist.
 We work with all the main formats of remote and telephone interpreting.

 Firstly, for rarer languages only very few interpreters are available and they can’t be everywhere.
 For them to deliver face-to-face interpreting outside their local area incurs high costs in travel and time, and takes them away from higher-earning work.
 For these rarer languages therefore providing a telephone interpreter or other remote interpreter solution enables a basic form of language interpreting to be delivered, although the drawbacks of this format must be borne in mind – see below.